 The SUCCESS - convict ship

-Photo: collection Great Lakes, Archives and Collections, circa 1936
+Photo: collection Great Lakes, Naval Marine Archive, circa 1936

 The SUCCESS, 117'3" x 26'8" x 22'5", 621 tons, launched 1840 [a launch date of 1790 has been suggested, we believe in error; most likely a promotional gimmick, it gained credibility from an article a few years later, 1924, in Sea Breezes magazine - see below at Natmoo, near Moulmein, Burma for Cockerell & Co. of Calcutta, or various of her directors, for the Indian 'country trade'.
 After voyages in many trades, she became a prison hulk in Australia; she was used as an exhibition ship in Australia, England, Ireland and the Great Lakes; her career ended when she burned at Port Clinton, 4th July, 1946.